Northern Lights in Iceland - When & Where To See the Aurora

 What Are the Northern Lights?

-Dancing in the skies above the land of ice and fire, these striking blue and green lights are at the top of many people’s bucket lists.
+Dancing in the skies above the land of ice and fire, these striking green lights are a true natural wonder.
 Yet, many don’t know what they are.

 The northern lights, also known as the aurora borealis, are the visible result of solar particles entering the Earth’s magnetic field and ionizing high in the atmosphere.
 The ionization gives them their colors, usually green, but occasionally purple, red, pink, orange, and blue.

-But solar activity isn’t reliable and can be sporadic.
-So even during a dark, clear night, Iceland might not have any northern lights.
+However, solar activity isn’t reliable and can be sporadic.
+So, even during a dark, clear night, Iceland might not have any northern lights.
 On the flip side, northern lights can occur in the atmosphere on a midsummer day, but the sun’s brightness prevents you from viewing them.

 Iceland sits at a latitude of approximately 64 degrees north, making it the perfect place to see the northern lights.